Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Introduction

-Remarkably, the two notions of phase transitions zero-freeness and correlation decay show some inherent connections.
-In seminal works \cite{dobrushin1985completely,dobrushin1987completely}, Dobrushin and Shlosman proved that the correlation decay property is actually equivalent to the analyticity of the free energy and zero-freeness of the partition function for the special case of lattices.
-Recently, some more refined connections between them have been observed in the hard-core model~\cite{PetersRegts19}, the Ising model \cite{LSSFisherzeros,petersregts20,lsscorrelation}, and the general 2-spin system \cite{shao2019contraction} on graphs of bounded degree.
-In these results, one can extend real parameters $(\beta, \gamma, \lambda)$ in which correlation decay exists to their complex neighborhoods where the partition function is zero-free.
-However, it is not known whether correlation decay or SSM directly implies zero-freeness of the partition function.
-On the other hand, Gamarnik \cite{gamarnik2020correlation} showed that zero-freeness of the partition function directly implies a weak form of SSM for the hard-core model and other graph homomorphism models on graphs with certain properties.
-Later, Regts \cite{Guus2021zerofreetossm} showed that zero-freeness in fact implies SSM for the hard-core model near $\lambda=0$ and other graph homomorphism models on all graphs of bounded degree.
-When restricted to the 2-spin system, the graph homomorphism model is the 2-spin system without external field i.e., $\lambda=1$, and the implication from zero-freeness to SSM holds for a complex neighborhood of $(\beta, \gamma)=(1, 1)$.
+Our work generalizes a recent line of work establishing that zero-freeness implies SSM for the hard-core model and other graph homomorphism models~\cite{harrow2020classical,gamarnik2020correlation, Guus2021zerofreetossm}.
+This implication reflects a deeper connection between the two key paradigms for designing FPTASes for 2-spin systems: zero-freeness (from complex analysis) and correlation decay (from probabilistic arguments).
+In seminal works \cite{dobrushin1985completely, dobrushin1987completely}, Dobrushin and Shlosman proved that for lattice models, the correlation decay property is equivalent to the zero-freeness of the partition function.
+Recently, further formal connections have been established beyond lattice models.
+Such results have been obtained for the hard-core model~\cite{PetersRegts19}, the Ising model~\cite{LSSFisherzeros, petersregts20, lsscorrelation}, and general 2-spin systems~\cite{shao2019contraction} on graphs with bounded degree.
+In these works, for real parameters where correlation decay can be established via the tree recurrence method using the contraction property, this property can often be analytically extended to complex neighborhoods of the parameters, thereby ensuring zero-freeness of the partition function.
+However, it remains unclear whether correlation decay or SSM directly implies zero-freeness of the partition function.
+On the other hand, \cite{harvey2018computing} proved correlation decay result for hard-core model based on multivariate zero-freeness condition on polydisc region, establishing Weitz's type FPTAS.
+Gamarnik \cite{gamarnik2020correlation} first showed that zero-freeness of the partition function directly implies a weak form of SSM for the hard-core model and other graph homomorphism models.
+Later, Regts~\cite{Guus2021zerofreetossm} strengthened this result by proving that zero-freeness implies SSM for the hard-core model near $\lambda = 0$, as well as for other graph homomorphism models on all graphs of bounded degree.
+When restricted to 2-spin systems, the graph homomorphism model is the 2-spin system without external field, i.e., $\lambda=1$, and the implication from zero-freeness to SSM holds for a complex neighborhood of $(\beta, \gamma)=(1, 1)$.